john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 12 July | The King's Demons, Warriors Of The Deep, The Awakening, Frontios, The Caves Of Androzani | 11:00 | 20:00 | 05:00

-### 6th Doctor - Colin Baker - The Doctor is an asshole, and his coat will make you nauseous.
+### 6th Doctor - Colin Baker - The Doctor is an asshole...

+and his coat will make you nauseous.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: